 To analyze LN efficiency and profitability, we designed a \textbf{traffic simulator} for LN to analyze the routing costs and potential revenue at different nodes.
 We assigned roles to nodes by collecting external data\footnote{Source: \url{https://1ml.com}}, labeling nodes as wallet services, shops, and other merchants.
 Using node labels, we simulated the flow of Bitcoin transactions from ordinary users towards merchants over time, based on the natural assumption that transactions are routed through the path that charges the minimum total transaction fee.
 By taking the dynamically changing transaction fees of the LN nodes into account, we designed a method to predict the optimal fee pricing policy for individual nodes in case of the cheapest path routing.

 To the best of our knowledge, there has been no previous \textbf{empirical study on LN transaction fees}.
 Our traffic simulator hence opens the possibility for addressing questions of transaction routes, amounts, fees, and other measures otherwise depending upon strictly private information, based solely on the observable network structure.
+By releasing the source code of our tool, we allow node owners to fit various parameters to their private observation on LN traffic.
 In particular, in this paper the simulator enables us to draw two major conclusions: \begin{description} \item[Economic incentives.]
 Currently, LN provides little to no financial incentive for payment routing.
 Low routing fees do not sufficiently compensate the routing nodes that essentially hold the network together.
 Our results show that in general, transaction fees are underpriced, since for many possible payments there is no alternative path to execute the transaction.
-We also give estimates of how the current network and fee structure responds to increase in traffic, thus assessing the income potential in different strategies and providing an open source tool for nodes to experimentally design their channels, capacities, and fees. \item[Privacy.]
+We also give estimates of how the current network and fee structure responds to increase in traffic and decrease in channel capacities, thus assessing the income potential in different strategies.
+We provide an open source tool for nodes to experimentally design their channels, capacities, and fees by incorporating all possible information that they privately infer from the traffic over their channels. \item[Privacy.]